 - Notify the caregiver of the patient/child’s name or nickname to which they best respond.

-- Be, and ensure all visitors are, aware of and respect laws, Hospital policies, including the Hospital’s Tobacco-free policy, and Hospital’s property and the property of other patients.
+- Be, and ensure all visitors are, aware of and respect laws, EMH policies, including EMH’s Tobacco-Free Policy, and EMH’s property and the property of other patients.

 - Provide necessary information to ensure processing of organization bills and make payment arrangements when necessary.